by J. Clifford, L. Bellows and R. Moore** (8/17)

-- Regular check-ups and cleanings (twice a year) with your dentist are important steps in maintaining good oral health.
+- Regular check-ups and cleanings (twice a year) with a dentist are important steps in maintaining good oral health.

 - Brush and floss teeth at least once a day–after each meal or snack is best.

-- In areas with low fluoride levels in the community water supply, use a toothpaste or mouthwash containing fluoride.
+- In communities with low fluoride levels in the water supply, use of a toothpaste or mouthwash containing fluoride is highly recommended.

 - Limit foods and beverages that are high in simple carbohydrates or sugar.
 Choose healthy snacks with low levels of sugar.